grocerycrud/documentation/3.x/advanced-examples/javascript-events.md

 # JavaScript Events

 Grocery CRUD Enterprise is dispatching some events on some actions.
 For performance and security reasons the external events are not enabled by default on Grocery CRUD Enterprise version 3.

-In order to enable it you will need to change the configuration value `publish_events` to `true`.
+> Important note: To enable JavaScript events, please be aware that you need to set the configuration value
+> "publish_events" to `true`.
+If this value is left as the default `false`, the events will not be triggered,
+> so make sure to update it accordingly.

 ## Datagrid Update Event